 Hello!
-I'm Thomas Booska, a 3rd-year mechanical engineering student at Arizona State University, in Tempe, AZ.
+I'm Thomas Booska, a junior mechanical engineering student at Arizona State University, in Tempe, AZ.

-Throughout the last 2.5 years, I have worked both on the amateur level as well as professionally, with the operation of professional LOx/LNG propellant feed systems at Blue Origin, and amateur LOx/IPA propulsion/feed systems at ASU, with an emphasis on propulsion test operations and cryogenic fluid systems.
-I have found a deep love and appreciation for developing and executing test operations in development environments, bringing up new systems and engines through their first phases of life, and large-scale propulsion development testing is where my professional interests lie.
+Throughout the last 3 years, I have worked both on the amateur level as well as professionally, with the operation of professional LOx/LNG propellant feed systems at Blue Origin and HTP/Jet-A and GOx/Jet-A at Physical Sciences Inc., and amateur LOx/IPA propulsion/feed systems at ASU, with an emphasis on propulsion test operations and cryogenic fluid systems.
+I have found a deep love and appreciation for developing and executing test operations in development environments, bringing up new systems and engines through their first phases of life, and large-scale fluid systems for rocket propulsion and renewable energy applications is where my professional interests lie.

 For any contact, both personal and professional, feel free to reach out using my LinkedIn, Instagram, or by email, at thomasstevenbooska@gmail.com.